zix99/bitdo/README.md

 # BitDo

+> NOTE: BitDo is still under development, and can't execute rules quite yet.
+It can display and track your holding history to a local database.
+Please wait a little bit longer until it can execute rules.

 A cryptocurrency automated trader (not an intelligent trader!).

 The intention of this is to provide a configurable platform for performing